 “Cage-free” on eggs means pretty much what it sounds like: the hens that laid the eggs weren’t in cages.
 United Egg Producers Certified cage-free eggs, along with many other certification programs, require that hens have a certain amount of space to themselves so that they can turn around and spread their wings.
 “Cage-free” on broiler chickens is much like saying “arsenic-free”: while it’s technically true, chickens raised for meat are not generally caged anyway.

 “Grass-fed” means that the animal ate a diet solely composed of grass, forage, and milk before they were weaned.
 Grass-fed animals must have continuous access to pasture during the growing season.
 Grass-fed animals appear to live a fairly natural life.
-However, there are still welfare issues for grass-fed animals– most notably that painful surgery can be performed without pain relief.
+However, there are still welfare issues for grass-fed animals: most notably, that painful surgery can be performed without pain relief.
 The grass-fed label is enforced by the USDA.

 There are a variety of certification programs for animal welfare, such as “Animal Welfare Approved“, “Certified Humane“, “American Humane Certified“, “Food Alliance Certified“, and “5-Step Animal Welfare Standards.”
 These labels mean that the farm has been audited and found to comply with certain welfare standards.
 I’m not going to explain all the different standards; if you’re considering buying humane meat, I encourage you to read the standards yourself and figure out which ones fit your moral values.
-Of course, eating only humane meat is likely to be far more expensive than eating conventionally raised meat, and it will probably be very difficult to find it in stores, so you may wind up being functionally vegetarian anyway.